notexplosive/hangman-mods/readme.md

 Download mod by doing the following:

 - Right click a link below
-- Click "Save link as"
+- Click "Save link as" then hit save
-- Save the `.hmm` file
 - Once downloaded, move the file into your Hangman Forever `Mods` directory, next to `base-game.hmm`.

 ## [Wheel of Fortune](https://raw.githubusercontent.com/notexplosive/hangman-mods/main/wof-31-32-33.hmm)